Greg Tribbett: Hellyeah

 In 2006, Tribbett joined Mudvayne's lead vocalist Chad Gray, rhythm guitarist Tom Maxwell and bassist Jerry Montano of Nothingface in forming the heavy metal/groove metal supergroup Hellyeah.
 He departed the band in 2014 to pursue other musical endeavors.

 Audiotopsy

 In 2015, Tribbett formed the band Audiotopsy with former Skrape lead vocalist Billy Keeton, bassist Perry Stern, and former Mudvayne drummer Matthew McDonough.
 They released their debut studio album Natural Causes on October 2, 2015.

 Their second album, The Real Now was released on November 2, 2018.
 In 2021, Greg and Matthew left Audiotopsy due to the reformation of Mudvayne.

 Equipment

-Tribbett has been known to play a wide range of guitars, including Gibson Flying Vs, Gibson Les Pauls, Ibanez S-series, Ibanez Artists ARX300, Washburn Vs, and Legator Vs, the latter of which he currently endorses.
-Legator now makes a signature guitar for Tribbett.
+Tribbett has been known to play a wide range of guitars, including a flying-V style by Legator.
+Legator produced a series of Tribbett signature models in that style..
+In 2022, Tribbett endorsed Dean Guitars.
+In 2024, Dean produced a signature model, the Vengeance line, available in black or red satin finishes.
+Both feature the pentagram-inspired Mudvayne emblem on the lower horn and are equipped with EMG 81 and 85 pickups.